 “After nearly a decade and a half, Portugal has experienced no major increases in drug use.
 Yet it has seen reduced rates of problematic and adolescent drug use, fewer people arrested and incarcerated for drugs, reduced incidence of HIV/AIDS, reduced drug-induced deaths, and a significant increase in the number of people receiving treatment.”

-The United Nations Calls For Decriminalization of Drug Use Worldwide
+The United Nations Calls For Decriminalization of Drugs

 There is growing worldwide movement for drug decriminalization.
 On June 27th 2017, the United Nations issued a “Joint United Nations statement on ending discrimination in health care settings”.
 Within that position paper the UN called for:

-Treating Addiction As a Disease Not a Crime
+Treating Drug Abuse As a Disease Not a Crime

 Marijuana Decriminalization in the U.S.